-Today in science: Discovery of Ceres | EarthSky.org
+220 years ago today: 1st asteroid discovered | EarthSky.org

 The Titius-Bode Law was disproved in 1846 with the discovery of Neptune, whose distance is much closer than predicted by this law.
 Today, astronomers still can’t explain why it seemed to work at first; most regard it as a coincidence.

 Fast forward to 2006.
 The IAU designated Pluto, Ceres, and Eris as dwarf planets.
-A year later, NASA launched the Dawn spacecraft, the first spacecraft ever with two destinations to explore: first Vesta (which it orbited in 2011 and 2012) and then Ceres (which it still orbits today).
+A year later, NASA launched the Dawn spacecraft, the first spacecraft ever with two destinations to explore: first Vesta (which it orbited in 2011 and 2012) and then Ceres (which it orbited from 2015 to 2018).

-And now, you might say, Ceres has been discovered a second time.
-The story you are most likely to have heard about is that of Ceres’ famous bright spots, shown in the images below, which was captured by Dawn as it approached Ceres.
-The bright spots confounded even scientists at first (and internet rumors abounded about alien life on Ceres), but the bright spots turned out to be salt deposits.
+Therefore, Ceres has been “discovered” a second time, as a wealth of data about the dwarf planet poured in from Dawn.
+We’ve learned that organics exist on Ceres, such as those found near Emutet Crater.
+We discovered bright spots of salt deposits, water in shadowed craters and under the surface, plus a volcano that might be responsible for recent geologic activity.
+You can read more about Dawn’s discoveries at NASA’s dedicated mission page.

-Scientists also recently discovered that Ceres is water-rich.
-Water ice lies in permanently shadowed craters on Ceres, and it’s widespread under Ceres’ surface, especially near its poles.
-Read more about Ceres’ water wealth.
+Bottom line: Ceres, the first asteroid to be discovered, on January 1, 1801, is now known as a dwarf planet and has revealed many of its secrets to NASA’s Dawn spacecraft.